YewnAcorn/hits/README.md

 # winter_23
-code for winter quarter 2023
+code for CARTER GUNDERSON for winter quarter 2023

 edurange, haskell, machine learning, and networking